ethz-asl/nbvplanner/README.md

 roslaunch nbvplanner firefly_exploration.launch
 ```

-This produces a random walk, as the growing of the expansion trees as well as the information gain are based on randomness.
-Meaningful functions need to be implemented.

 # Visualization in rviz

 - Add a display 'Marker' on the topic 'inspectionPath'.
 This displays the pose tree of the planning.